 Trends and Latest Developments

 In recent years, there has been a growing interest in re-evaluating the legacies of historical figures like Cornelius Vanderbilt, particularly in light of contemporary concerns about income inequality, worker rights, and corporate responsibility.
-Scholars and activists have challenged the traditional narrative of Vanderbilt as a visionary entrepreneur, highlighting the human cost of his business success.
+That's why scholars and activists have challenged the traditional narrative of Vanderbilt as a visionary entrepreneur, highlighting the human cost of his business success.
 This revisionist perspective emphasizes the exploitation of workers, the environmental damage caused by his industries, and the social inequalities that his wealth exacerbated.

 Tips and Expert Advice